AKSDug/7z-to-chd/README.md

 ## Security & Privacy

 - **File Operations**: This tool reads, extracts, and converts files - ensure you trust the source of your .7z archives
+- **Default Safety**: Default settings preserve original files (non-destructive mode recommended)
-- **Deletion Warning**: Can delete original .7z files if configured - this action is irreversible
+- **Optional Deletion**: Can delete original .7z files only if explicitly configured - this action is irreversible
 - **Resource Usage**: Multi-threading can consume significant CPU and disk I/O
 - **Dependencies**: Requires external chdman tool with executable permissions